There are billions of websites live right now and each one is fighting for survival.

 If you’re unsure how to do this, Cloudflare’s interface has a link called “I need help changing my nameservers.”
 Click on it or ask your host to assist you with the process.

 After changing your nameservers, click Continue to proceed.
-Take note, it could take a while before your new name servers to get updated.
+Take note, it could take a while before your new name servers get updated.
 During this time, you’ll see a DNS modification notice.

 The good news is your website won’t experience any downtime even when Cloudflare hasn’t updated your interface.
 After your change goes through, your interface will show that your website status is active.